 Term 91 was developed as a result of the responsibility that the State Water Board has placed on the Projects to curtail diversions or release stored water to the extent necessary to meet Delta water quality objectives.
 (SWRCB Order WR 2001-22, p.
 8.)
 Term 91 protects the Projects from having to increase imports or release more stored water to compensate for diversions when natural and abandoned flows are already insufficient to meet water quality objectives and other inbasin uses.
 (Ibid.)
 Although Term 91 was developed for purposes of water right permitting, the term was designed to preserve flows necessary to meet water quality objectives, and therefore is an appropriate condition of water quality certification for a hydroelectric project located within the Delta watershed.
-By curtailing diversions when natural and abandoned flows are insufficient to meet water quality objectives.
+By curtailing diversions when natural and abandoned flows are insufficient to meet water quality objectives, Term 91 precludes appropriators from interfering with the Projects' responsibility to meet those objectives.
 In practical effect, being subject to Term 91 requires an appropriator to share in meeting Delta water quality objectives,.
 (SWRCB Decision 1594 (1984) pp. 34-36.)